Payments Developer Guide

 Requirements for Testing

-Before you can test, you must contact customer support to activate the credit card services and configure your account for testing.
+Before you can test, contact customer support to activate the credit card services and configure your account for testing.
 You must also contact your processor to set up your processor account.

 When building your connection to the